istio/istio.io/content/docs/setup/kubernetes/_index.md

 ## Getting started

-Istio offers multiple installation paths depending on your Kubernetes platform.
+Istio offers multiple installation flows depending on your Kubernetes platform.

 However, the basic flow is the same regardless of platform: